to March 2021

 Nikola Lorenzin (1989) was born in Belgrade just before the dissolution of Yugoslavia, but he grew up in Italy.

-He currently lives in Milan, where he co-founded the collective of directors Santabelva.
+He is currently based in Milan, where he co-founded the collective of directors Santabelva.

 Marisol Mendez (1991) uses her camera to study the tension between truth and fiction, the tight relationship between what a photograph creates and the (sur)real it comes from.
 Unconcerned with image hierarchies, she combines lo-fi procedures with sophisticated photographic techniques to explore the dynamics between immediacy and intimacy, memory and identity.